Self-reinforcing feedback and human behaviour

 • increase the likelihood of repeating the action.

-Choice usually involves rejecting alternatives, and each time a person rejects an activity, they weaken each motivation for each rejected activity.
+More self-reinforcing feedback cycles arise from Weinberg’s principle.
+Choice involves rejecting alternatives, and each time a person rejects an activity, they weaken each motivation for each rejected activity.
 Amplifying feedback cycles form between “each rejected action” and “each of the rejected action’s motivating ideas and feelings”.

 In this cycle: